500 Years Later: Reception

 Kingsley Sheteh, from A Neo-Copernican Review, asserts that 500 Years Later is a step in the right direction in depicting the relationship between the Western world and Africa, showcasing the historically dependent and underdeveloped status of African countries.
 Shetah also pointed out that, although the movie does well with sensitive issues that are causes for Africa's problems, it fails to treat the issue of conflict.
-Shetah cites reasons that independent African state governments are heavily corrupted due to problems that can't be simply be tied down to ideology, slavery, and colonialism.
+Shetah cites reasons that independent African state governments are heavily corrupted due to problems that can't simply be tied down to ideology, slavery, and colonialism.
 While not exactly presenting new information, the documentary's delivery of the material and evidence is refreshing, meant to promote discussion among groups of people.

 Many critics received the film as a way to explore African history like never before.
 The film is a compilation of interviews that offer history from the perspective of people whose knowledge has been suppressed for years.
 500 Years Later is applauded for its vast focus on African history, both the good and the bad.

 Though successful, 500 Years Later received mixed reviews from critics regarding content and presentation.
 Dan Schindel, a documentary reviewer, calls the film "The Malcolm X to the MLK of the average doc that covers African-related material" and offers many examples of the extremity of the film.
 The article "Destroying the Horrors of 500 Years" by Attahiru Kawu-Bala praised the film as an "articulate multi-dimensional African world perspective" with regard to the effects of African Diaspora.
 Kawu-Bala argued that the techniques used in the documentary did not rely on emotion and instead used facts and truth to build a case from an African standpoint.
 By contrast, Curt Holman recognized the film's righteousness, but believed "a more informative film would have been more effective."
 He found the video to be emotionally charged and, at times, overly obvious.
 According to Holman, the emotional biases sometimes overshadowed the factual content.

 Wanuri Kahiu, a Kenyan film director, states that the film is a discussion between the "greatest and most articulate thinkers of the African global nation."
-In his review of 500 Years Later, Kahiu wrote that the documentary should not be referred to as a film but rather an "audiovisual reference book" because of how informative the documentary is.
+In her review of 500 Years Later, Kahiu wrote that the documentary should not be referred to as a film but rather an "audiovisual reference book" because of how informative the documentary is.
 According to Kahiu, 500 Years Later is a good resource to show the challenges people of African descent faced during the Diaspora and slavery and the challenges they still face today.
 She further states that the film is a great representation of the strength of African-American culture and citizenry, and claims that the movie is a call for African people to patiently work to rid the African world of the "defeatist nature" still subconsciously ingrained in them today.